arp242/arp242.net/_posts/2010-12-13-Tunnelling_SSH_though_a_firewall_with_ssh_-L.markdown

 	  ~ The Internet ~
 	         |
 	         |
-	[ Public webserver ]
+	[ Public web server ]

-The problem is connecting to public webserver from my workstation, first I had to ssh or sftp to the Linux firewall, and from that machine connect to the webserver.
+The problem is connecting to public web server from my workstation, first I had to ssh or sftp to the Linux firewall, and from that machine connect to the web server.

-There has to be an easier way… And a look at the SSH manpage provided the
+There has to be an easier way… And a look at the SSH man page provided the
 answer: The `-L` option.

 Excerpt from [ssh(1)][ssh]: